MicrosoftDocs/memdocs/memdocs/intune/user-help/send-logs-to-microsoft-iOS.md

 # Send iOS app logs to Microsoft developers

-If Company Portal behaves unexpectedly, you can report the event to Microsoft by uploading your app logs.
-App logs are saved on your device and contain details about the unexpected events that occur in Company Portal.
-Microsoft uses these logs to learn from and improve upon future products.
+If Company Portal behaves unexpectedly, you can report the problem to Microsoft by uploading app logs.
+The app logs live on your device and contain details about the unexpected events that occur in apps such as Company Portal.
+Microsoft uses the Company Portal-specific logs to learn from and improve upon future products.

 > [!Tip]
 > To make it easier for your support person and app developers to figure out a problem, turn on _verbose logging_.
 Verbose logging records all details about an error and includes these details in the report.
 For more information, see [Configure logging settings](use-verbose-logging-to-help-your-it-administrator-fix-device-issues-android.md).

-## Send logs
+## Upload logs

 1. Open the Company Portal app.
 2. (Optional) Try to reproduce the event you experienced.
-This step ensures that the Company Portal details appear at the top of the report when you send it.
+This step ensures that the Company Portal details appear at the top of the logs when uploaded.

 3. 4.
 Use one of the following methods to initiate the upload:
-    * When you receive a message about a problem, tap **Report**.
+    * When you receive an error message, tap **Report**.
     * Tap **More** > **Get Help**.
     * Shake your device.
 Then tap **Send Diagnostic Report**.